Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Battle/ai_info.md

 The order of execution when a monster is attacked is: **pre-counter** -> **death** (if killed) -> **counter**.
 Note: **pre-counter** code will **ONLY** be executed after an attack that kills a monster if the monster's **death** section has code in it (apart from "return").
 Note: if the **death** section is empty, it will function like a **_die_** opcode.
 Note: if the **death** section is empty, it is mandatory for it to eventually execute a **_die_** opcode, otherwise the monster will continue, even on 0 HP, making the battle unwinnable for the player and forcing them to run.
-If running is not an option, this results in a soft locked.
+If running is not an option, this results in a soft lock.

 1. TOC